DjangoGirls/tutorial/en/django_forms/README.md

 Basically, we have two things here: we save the form with `form.save` and we add an author (since there was no `author` field in the `PostForm` and this field is required!). `commit=False` means that we don't want to save `Post` model yet - we want to add author first.
 Most of the time you will use `form.save()`, without `commit=False`, but in this case, we need to do that.
 `post.save()` will preserve changes (adding author) and a new blog post is created!

-Finally, it would be awesome if we can immediatelly go to `post_detail` page for newly created blog post, right?
+Finally, it would be awesome if we can immediately go to `post_detail` page for newly created blog post, right?
 To do that we need one more import:

 ```python
 from django.shortcuts import redirect